“Pessimism becomes a self-fulfilling prophecy; it reproduces itself by crippling our willingness to act.” Howard Zinn

 I hate it when people say “sorry” when I tell them I have MS. I don’t see my MS as negatively as they do.
 I live with it and manage it as best I can.
 It’s not the end of the world.

-Personally I find the word "fighting" negative.
+Personally, I find the word "fighting" negative.
 Fighting against something, whatever it may be, takes a lot of energy.
 My body needs all its energy.
 I also really don’t like to call it "MY MS".
-Whilst I understand MS is different person to person and that is why it gets this My.
+Whilst I understand MS is different from person to person and that is why it gets this My.
 I feel MS still is MS and I don’t feel like I want to own it like a car.